POSOCO/power_tracer/README.md

 3. Line color

 ***
 The Line Object provides **_setter functions_** that can configure the following for plotting

 1. Line end points data

-2. Line width determining function
+2. Line width

-3. Line color determining function
+3. Line color

+***
+The plotter object does the following

+1. Takes a set of lines and plots them

+2. Sets the thickness and color of the lines according to the line state variables like power flow

+***
+The state variables of the plotter object are the following

+1. Set of lines

+2. Plotting function

+3. Color deciding function

+4. Thickness deciding function